DongyaoLiu/synteny/README.md

 # synteny

 #### This pipeline is designed to visualization of small range of mulit-species whole genome alignment.
 Base on the file MAF.
+And the idea is base on the [perl piplinehttps](http://github.com/Secretloong/Cactus_Alignments_Tools)

 ## Usage